akochkarev/hello_world/resume_2024.md

 **Handy Backup** - Scalable application for backup and restore with server-agent architecture with support of different data sources from simple files to databases.
 I worked for about 7 years on this project, holding positions from junior to lead developer.
 Was involved in project support, fixes, features implementations and plug-ins development.
 (C/C++, Windows, Linux, CORBA)

+## Cooperation

+If you have a project that needs updating, refactoring or fixing.
+Or you want to start a new one.
+Feel free to contact me.

+---
+*Alex, Make Life Better Software, 2024*